ImperialCollegeLondon/virtual_ecosystem/docs/source/development/defining_new_models.md

     invalid rather than returning an initialised model instance an error is raised.

     Args:
-        config: The complete (and validated) virtual rainforest configuration.
+        config: The complete (and validated) Virtual Rainforest configuration.

     Raises:
         InitialisationError: If configuration data can't be properly converted